Use cases

 Where HREVN fits

-In this case, HREVN provides a more disciplined base for working on the client case and turning a diffuse review into something more operational and defensible.
+In this case, HREVN provides a more disciplined base for working on the client case and turning a diffuse review into something more operational and easier to stand behind.

 Shared patterns